What is a Visa?

 - For children between the ages of 10 to 18, a photo identity card provided by the Principal of their School is needed as long as parents have valid travel certificates and documents.
 For children (Bhutanese and Nepalese nationals) below the age of 10, such documents are not required.

-Application Visa for Different Countries
+Apply Visa Application for Different Countries

 - USA Visa